top of page

 With winter upon us, many are facing the tough challenge of managing our finances.
 Heating costs are on the rise, food prices are going up, and the overall cost of living is increasing.

-To top it all off, it’s a costly season for many, with Christmas, Diwali, and Hanukkah around the corner.
+To top it all off, it’s a costly season for many, with Christmas and Hanukkah around the corner.
 From hosting large meals, to buying decorations and gifts for family, friends, teachers, or healthcare workers who help us, it can really add up.
 We might be ordering more takeaways as hibernation mode sets in.
 And bad weather might force us to take taxis over public transport.

 Not to mention the temptation of Black Friday sales creeping up, encouraging us to spend more than we can afford.

-Today as we kick off Talk Money Week, we're taking a moment to consider how we can make the most of our finances as carers in winter.
+We're taking a moment to consider how we can make the most of our finances as carers in winter.
 By shopping around, and planning ahead, we can hopefully enjoy a less stressful season.

 Making Black Friday work for carers